Volunteer

 Mentors commit to a regular cadence of meetings (2 to 3 times per month), supporting students through their research project and into their presentation preparation.
 Options include a BIPOC mentorship focus.
 Most mentorship meetings can be conducted virtually.
 Mentors help students envision their STEM futures.

 Students have questions!
 Volunteers serve as a sounding board, providing feedback to students who are identifying their project scope or in the midst of their research.
 This can be a one-hour commitment to either one student or for an entire class.
-Both virtual and in-person options are available.
+This opportunity is primarily virtual.

 Presentation Practice Coach

-Serve as a sounding board for students practicing their presentations in advance of the Fair.
+Serve as a sounding board for high school students practicing their presentations in advance of the State Fair.
 Feedback is provided on presentation style and communication skills.
 This is typically a 2 hour commitment in the late winter/early spring.

 Fair Judge